tarantool/metrics/doc/monitoring/api_reference.rst

 counter
 ~~~~~~~

-A counter is a cumulative metrics that denotes a single monotonically increasing counter.
+A counter is a cumulative metric that denotes a single monotonically increasing counter.
 Its value might only
 increase or be reset to zero on restart.
 For example, you can use a counter to represent the number of requests
 served, tasks completed, or errors.